Culturally Responsive Counseling in the International School

 What’s my commitment?

 This is an 8-week course with six synchronous sessions and job-embedded tasks and practices for participants to complete between sessions.
-Synchronous sessions include opportunities for both learning from an experienced international school counselor and small group discussions.
+Synchronous sessions include opportunities for both learning from an experienced international school course-long leader and small group discussions.
 You should be prepared to spend approximately 90 minutes to 2 hours per week, including individual and job-embedded tasks.
-This course can be used towards completion of your Certificate for International School Counseling.
+This course can be used towards completion of your Certificate of International School Counseling.